PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 retained, shared/public source adapters remain for their external consumers, and Slice-output per-axis quantization follows the layout change.
-The bounded Split family accepts one or more outputs from a rank-four Split whose source adapter is exclusive and whose outputs are unused or consumed only by the selected Concat.
-It remaps the Split axis to 3 once per operator, uses copy-on-write for a shared/public axis tensor, and moves every Split output's shape and per-axis quantization into NHWC.
-Split source adapters, Slice/Split-output post adapters, Swish-source Slice, and Swish/Add-connected Split remain in the legacy matcher.
+The bounded Split family accepts one or more outputs from a rank-four Split whose outputs are unused or consumed only by the selected Concat.
+It remaps the Split axis to 3 once per operator, uses copy-on-write for a shared/public axis tensor, retains shared/public source adapters for external consumers, and moves every Split output's shape and per-axis quantization into NHWC.
+Slice/Split-output post adapters, Swish-source Slice, and Swish/Add-connected Split remain in the legacy matcher.
 The bounded Add family accepts a direct Concat input produced by a non-recursive two-input Add whose operands each